 Frédéric Baudry, president, bp Australia and SVP fuels & low carbon solutions, Asia Pacific

-Bernard Looney, chief executive officer
+Bernard Looney, former chief executive officer

 Integrating solar and onshore wind power, green hydrogen and green ammonia, the Asian Renewable Energy Hub has the potential to be one of the largest renewable energy hubs in the world.